pratap011/Donezo/prd.md

 ## 2. Key Features

 ### User Authentication
-- Login/Signup using email or social media.
+- Login/Signup using email or social media (Google, X).

-### Tag Selection
-- Predefined tags (e.g., Movies, TV Shows, Podcasts, Games, Skills).
-- Ability to create custom tags.

 ### List Management
+- Predefined Lists available (e.g., Movies, TV Shows, Podcasts, Games, Anime, ...)
+- User can create custom lists
-- Add items (e.g., TV shows, games) to a personalized list.
+- Add items
+  - Search for Items by name (e.g. tv shows)
+  - System searches database / api to display matches
+  - User selects and adds the item
+  - User should be able to add an item even if the database / api does not provide a match
 - Track progress (e.g., completed episodes, levels, or chapters).
-- Mark items as "Completed" or "In Progress."
+  - User can mark items as completed. (by default it is pending)
+  - For episodic / subitems, User can mark complete upto an episode / subitem (This assumes an ordered list of subitems)
+- User can view completion percentage for a list
+- When viewing a list, user is shown pending items only and also items which have a higher percentage completion to be shown on top

 ### Dashboard Analytics
 - Visualize activity data such as: